 Would you like to save these items?
 Sign in or create an account and your items will be saved for your next visit.Login Create an account

 This firm of manufacturing jewellers had recently been commissioned by the Empress Eugenie to create a large diadem that she would wear to the opening of that years Exposition Universelle.
 M. Viette asked the young Massin, who had acquired quite a reputation by this point despite his relative youth, whether he would postpone his trip to help create a jewel ‘fit for a Queen’.
-Massin acquiesced and although he didn’t get to design the piece he said he was “tempted by the opportunity” because the diadem would be set with the famous and spectacular Regent diamond from the French Crown Jewels.
+Massin acquiesced and although he didn’t get to design the piece, he said he was “tempted by the opportunity” because the diadem would be set with the famous and spectacular Regent diamond from the French Crown Jewels.
 Once the diadem was finished, Massin made his way to London as previously arranged and spent the next year and a half working with the jeweller Boeck.
-Back in Paris he worked for Tottis, becoming partner in 1861, and it was during this time that his style evolved and he focused on creating nature inspired jewels of a delicate and realistic quality.
-He carefully studied the form and structure of flowers in order to render them as accurately as possible in his diamond-set creations.
+Back in Paris he worked for Tottis, becoming partner in 1861, and it was during this time that his style really began to evolve.
+Tired of seeing generic and unrealistic flowers depicted in jewellery he focused on creating nature inspired jewels of a delicate and realistic quality.
+To do so he spent time carefully studying the intricate forms and structures of flowers in order to render them as accurately as possible in his creations.

 In 1863 Massin set up his own workshop on the Rue des Moulins and was immediately commissioned by jewellery firms large and small to design and create beautiful naturalistic jewels for them.
-In March 1964 he created a spectacular parure for the firm of Lemonnier who had received the commission from the Royal Court of Spain, both the bold design and exquisite craftsmanship were noted and praised by all who saw it.
-However it was the Paris Exposition Universelle of 1867 that really brought international recognition for Massin who, as well as creating countless pieces for retail jewellers, also exhibited under his own name for the first time.
+Unlike many of his contemporaries, Massin’s skill as a draughtsman was matched by his talent as a craftsman and he possessed a truly comprehensive understanding of both the art and practice of jewellery making.
+He prided himself on being able to single handedly take a jewel from the initial vision, through the design process and on to the realisation of the final piece.
+In March 1864 he created a spectacular parure for the firm of Lemonnier who had received the commission from the Royal Court of Spain, both the bold design and exquisite craftsmanship were noted and praised by all who saw it.
+However, it was the Paris Exposition Universelle of 1867 that really brought international recognition for Massin who, as well as creating countless pieces for retail jewellers, also exhibited under his own name for the first time.
 His centrepiece was a stunning head ornament consisting of a diamond, ruby and emerald bandeau worn across the top of the head with a diamond-set feather curved up and over to one side embellished with gem-set chains to the reverse which were pinned into the hair and two more which hung down under the chin.